dasarisurya/Linux-Server-438/README.md

 # Linux-Server-438
 ### About
-  This is the Udacity project 5 about the Configuring the Linux the server.
+  This Project is about configuring the Linux-Server.

 ### Server Details

 Server IP Address 52.66.124.9

 Hosted site Url [http://52.66.124.9.xip.io/](http://52.66.124.9.xip.io/)

 ### How to connect as grader:

   save private key provided in your local machine and run the following command
   ```
   ssh -i path/to/privatekey -p 2200 grader@52.66.124.9